The EU Directive On Corporate Sustainability Due Diligence

 Group 2 – other EU limited liability companies that do not reach these two thresholds, but which operate in certain high-risk sectors (for example, the garment, agriculture and food manufacturing, and extractive and mineral resources industries), have on average more than 250 employees and a worldwide annual net turnover of over EUR 40 million.

-For more information on the CSRD, please see reason for and objective of the Corporate Sustainability Reporting Directive (CSRD)
+For more information on the CSRD, please see the reason for and objective of the Corporate Sustainability Reporting Directive (CSRD).

 Ensuring Supply Chain Visibility and Transparency With AuditComply

 AuditComply aims to lift the visibility barrier with an end-to-end supply chain management solution.
-The EU initiatives have identified Food Management systems as one of the key drivers to fighting climate change and environmental degradation.
+The EU initiatives have identified Food Management systems as one of the key drivers in fighting climate change and environmental degradation.
 A supply chain management system can help ensure compliance with regulations related to food safety and security, environmental sustainability, and labor standards.
-By tracking the origin of products and ensuring that they meet regulatory standards, EU organizations in high risk sectors can minimize adverse impact that comes from lack of traceability and transparency.
+By tracking the origin of products and ensuring that they meet regulatory standards, EU organizations in high-risk sectors can minimize the adverse impact that comes from a lack of traceability and transparency.

 To learn more about how AuditComply can guide & evolve your Supply Chain Management strategy, you can request a demo here.